DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 * I found more endpoints that are shared amongst all clients.
 What is the scope of this doc?
   * Is it just eth, web3, and net endpoints?
   * Or all shared endpoints like txpool, admin, personal, etc?
+* Its not plagiarism if I copied the description for the block tags word for word from the eth wiki?
+  * I assume not I just want to check.
+* Considering re-writing the mentions of state pruning to look more like eth_getTransactionCount.